 Recurrent infections can also occur because a problem has not been accurately diagnosed and treated or an underlying problem has not been identified.

-Chronic ear infections can lead to narrowing of the ear canal which in itself can lead to more frequent infections and less response to treatment.
-Therefore if your veterinarian suspects infection it is important that correct diagnosis and treatment takes place.
+Chronic ear infections can lead to narrowing of the ear canal, which in itself can lead to more frequent infections and less responsiveness to treatment.
+Therefore if your veterinarian suspects infection it is important that correct diagnosis and treatment take place.